tytydraco/yessleep/out/Im_a_Nuller_and_People_are_After_Me.md

  “Oh, wow,” I whispered, feeling her pulse thud against my hand.
 “That’s amazing.
 And her skin is very realistic.”

-“Really?
-That's good.
-I don’t remember what real skin feels like.
-I hug her at night and I sleep on her lap when we watch movies.”
+“I hug her at night and I sleep on her lap when we watch movies.”

 I smiled.
 “I’m glad she’s with you.”